DAF201/bloom-in/README.md

 I ended up with http to transport file...

+11/01/22

+the first release is ready, file transportation is up.

 ---

 I managed to make it worked, stable connection between two different machine in two different private network without VPN or NAT.
 (But currently I haven't make any command except 'exit', and the target_id were hard-coded for test)